aeirola/pendix-bike-lights/README.md

 There aren't that many 48V bike lights available, so here are some I've found:
 - [Beuchel](https://buechel-online.com/en/bicycle-lighting/) has multiple 48V bike lights both for [front](https://buechel-online.com/en/shiny-80/) and [back](https://buechel-online.com/en/z-fire-mini/) with various [light output levels](https://buechel-online.com/en/shiny-120/).
 Not too expensive.
-- [Busch + Muller)(https://www.bumm.de/en/products/e-bike-scheinwerfer.html) also has some more 48V front lights.
+- [Busch + Muller](https://www.bumm.de/en/products/e-bike-scheinwerfer.html) also has some more 48V front lights.
 Though these are a bit more expensive.

 Alternatively you could also add a voltage convertor to use 12V or 24V lights.

+## Other alternatives

+The Pendix battery has a built in USB-C output for charging a phone etc. This could also be used to power bike lights, but is only rated for 5V 2.1A, which might not be enough for brighter lights.
+Additionally it requires a separate cable to be plugged every time the battery is mounted.